ikigeg/restapi-graphql-musings/README.md

 ### What is GraphQL?

+GraphQL was originally developed by Facebook, and released in 2015.

 > GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

 > A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.